chauff/cse1500-web-transcripts/_practicals/assignment-http-design.md

 Create a design for the splash screen (also known as *entry page*): think of a name for your application, a short description & a logo.
 Feel free to use media (images, sound) with a Creative Commons license.
 [You can start your resource search here](https://search.creativecommons.org/).
 The [noun project](https://thenounproject.com/) can be a useful resource for game pieces.

+If you are looking for a color scheme for your design, take a look at [https://coolors.co/](coolors.co).

 ### 5.2)

 Create a design for the game screen, keeping the requirements listed above in mind as well as your findings in Exercise 4.3).